-

 - Resolution-adaptive system gadgets

-- User-selectable styles for system glyphs and 3D frames with support for external plug-ins
+- User-selectable styles for system glyphs and 3D frames with support for external

 - Configurable look for proportional gadgets